Mediatek-Cloud/MCS/tutorial/create_your_first_device.md

 ## How to create a test device step by step

-[Prerequisites] Create your first product
+[Prerequisites] Create your first prototype

 Step 1.
-Go to the Product Detail Page you just created.
+Go to the Prototype Detail Page you just created.

 Step 2.
 Click Create Test Device button.

 Step 3.
 You will get a message of creating test device successfully.

 Step 4.
-Go to **My Device** to check your test device.
+Go to **Test Device** tab to check your test device.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/TestDevice.jpg)